SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

     - Just tag a new release and ci will build the extension and upload it to the tagged release's assets.
     - The build script is `scripts/build.sh` which runs on github actions in a `ubuntu-20.0` container.
       - There is `scripts/build.bat` as well but it is only for local development on windows (I use windows).
 Not meant to be used in production or in the github actions (yet).
-    - [ ] check if uploading to chrome web store can be automated and add it to the release workflow
+    - [ ] check if uploading to chrome web store can be automated and add it to the release workflow.
+      - Yet to be done.

 #### `3/3/2/2022`

 - `@phanirithvij`
-  - [ ] Finished with the sync.
+  - [ ] Finish with the sync
     - [x] Movies
     - [ ] Shows
       - [ ] Anime